MicrosoftDocs/dynamics-365-project-operations/articles/procurement/set-up-vendor-retention.md

 2. Select a project, and on the Action Pane, select **Project group** > **Vendor agreements**.
 3. On the **Vendor agreements** page, add a new line.
 4. In the **Account code** field, select one of the following options:
    - **Table**: The vendor retention terms apply to a single vendor.
    - **Group**: The vendor retention terms apply to all vendors in a vendor group.
-  - **All**:The vendor retention terms apply to all vendors.
+   - **All**: The vendor retention terms apply to all vendors.
 5. In the **Vendor/Vendor group** field, select the vendor or vendor group to which the vendor retention terms apply.
 If you selected  **All**  in the previous step, this field is unavailable.
 6. In the **Vendor retention terms** field, select the rule ID for the retention terms to apply to this vendor.